 What researchers are learning is that some of us are predisposed to metabolize fat better (Dr. Liponis calls these people Hunters), while others can easily use grains for energy (these are Dr. Liponis’s Farmers).
 The metabolism of Hunters resembles that of our hunter/gatherer ancestors, who lived before farming was developed.
 This group has trouble efficiently metabolizing grains, and should therefore stick mainly to a low-carbohydrate strategy.
 Farmers have the opposite issue—they gain weight if they eat too much fat, so they should follow a primarily low-fat plan that emphasizes whole grains.

 Following an eating strategy that fits your metabolism, whether it’s Hunter or Farmer, will help change the way you think about food and about diets in general, and it might even give you the weight-loss success you’ve been looking for.
-You can take this quiz, created by Dr. Liponis, to figure out your metabolic type.
 Once you know if you’re a Hunter or a Farmer (or somewhere in between), you’ll be able to choose an eating plan that’s geared mostly toward the foods that are right for you.
 The great thing about this solution is that it emphasizes focusing mainly on your ideal foods, without asking you to give any food up completely.
 Think moderation, not deprivation.

 These recipes from the Canyon Ranch kitchen can provide direction and inspiration for dishes that fit your metabolism:

 If you have the metabolism of a hunter, you’ll be healthier choosing a plan centered around lean meats and veggies and fiber from sources like beans, berries, nuts and seeds, and low on carbs.

 The ultimate Hunter recipe packs protein from eggs and cheese, plus colorful veggies.

 Elevate this classic salad with homemade dressing and a decadent protein.